divekarsiddhesh/divekarsiddhesh/README.md

 🌟 Actively engaged in online coding communities, attending workshops, and participating in hackathons to refine my programming skills.

 📢 Excellent communication skills and a passion for translating complex technical concepts into easily understandable terms for clients and stakeholders.

-🏆 Seeking opportunities for internships or entry-level positions as a Full Stack Developer to further develop my skills and contribute to the growth of innovative tech companies.

 📧 Let's connect!
 I'm open to networking, mentorship, and discussing exciting opportunities in the field of Full Stack Development.